Allport Library and Museum of Fine Arts: History

 His last male descendant, Henry Allport, died in 1965 and left the family home of Cedar Court, Sandy Bay, his extensive personal collections and that of his family, and an endowment for the continued growth of the collection, and establishment of a library.
 In 1972 the collection was moved to an environment controlled storage inside the State Library of Tasmania's 11 story tower.
-It was officially opened on the 27th October 1972, by Lady Alexandra Hasluck, wife of the Governor-General.
+It was officially opened on 27 October 1972, by Lady Alexandra Hasluck, wife of the Governor-General.